 If you've requested an LDAP bind or requested to use an existing bind, it will be set up after your folder space.
 See below for additional details.

-Your CalGroups folder space will be created using the four-letter folder name you requested on the CalGroups request form.
+Your CalGroups folder space will be created using the 5-10 alphanumeric character folder name you requested on the CalGroups request form.
 Once you receive confirmation that your space has been created, access it by logging in to CalGroups and clicking on either the Applications folder or Organizations folder in the CalGroups folder hierarchy.
 Where your folder lives depends upon what type of folder you requested.
 If you requested both, you will have a folder space inside each parent folder.

 As the folder owner, you have already been given the permissions required to create, edit and delete folders, groups, and members within your folder space.

 Inside your folder is an Admin group, called "XXXX-admin," with XXXX being the name of your folder space.
 Rules are in place for departmental Organization and Application folders that reassign privileges for groups and folders to the Admin group.
 That way, when you add or remove someone from the Admin group, they have access (or no longer have access) to everything the Admin groups has access to.
 Being a member of the Admin group is what allows you to have privileges over your folder space and everything inside it.
 People you add as members into the Admin group will have admin rights to everything in your CalGroups folder space, including groups and subfolders.

 You can create additional admin groups to manage groups and folders within your folder space by following the steps outlined in Create Admin Privilege Group.

 Beware!
 Don't delete yourself from the XXXX-admin group in your folder space!
 Doing so will result in you losing all admin rights.

 To add other admins to your CalGroups folder space, simply add them to the XXXX-admin group.

 To add a member to your admin group:

 - Navigate to the group and click the Member tab